kahanu/AngularStarterKit/README.md

 You don't need to add the `index` to the path like, `'./shared/models/index'`.
 The `index` reference is similar to the `index.html` page being the default document of a website, the `index.ts` file is the default file in a folder and does not have to be referenced.

-2. **Modules** - whenever you can, group like files in a module.
-This way you just need to import/export this module in another file like the SharedModule or AppModule to register it with the app.
+2. **Models** - When models are shared throughout the application, put them in a `shared/models` folder, and then add them to the `index.ts` barrel file.